|POLICY TITLE:||Carnegie Mellon University Computing Policy|

 Privileges and Responsibilities

 Every member of the Carnegie Mellon community who uses computing and related communications systems at Carnegie Mellon, or systems that belong to Carnegie Mellon or which rely on Carnegie Mellon’s infrastructure has the responsibilities described in this policy.
-This includes members of the Carnegie Mellon community who have restricted privileges, such as alumni who may have electronic mail forwarding access, but no access to “login” resources.
-Individuals with personally-owned computers, but who rely upon the university network to connect those computers (either through an on-campus or remote network connection, such as Ethernet, wireless, dialup, DSL) are expected to abide by the policies set forth in this document.
+This includes members of the Carnegie Mellon community who have restricted privileges, such as alumni who may have electronic mail access only.
+Individuals with personally-owned computers, but who rely upon the university network to connect those computers (either through an on-campus or remote network connection, such as Ethernet or wireless) are expected to abide by the policies set forth in this document.
 Personally-owned computers operating in stand-alone mode or networked through a non-university connection are not covered under this policy, but those users are encouraged to consult the usage policies set forth by their Internet Service Provider.

 Access to Carnegie Mellon’s computing resources is contingent upon being a member of the university community and adhering to university and Computing Services policies, guidelines and procedures, including this policy.
 Misuse may result in the loss of access and/or university disciplinary action.
 For some users and certain systems, access may be authorized by specific departments, research centers or other organizations affiliated with Carnegie Mellon.
 In such cases, any department- or group-specific policies and guidelines must be adhered to when using resources provided by the department or group.
 This is in addition to university policies and Computing Services guidelines and procedures.

-Any user who suspects a violation of the University’s computer use policies, or who has knowledge of potential vulnerabilities or security loopholes in a system or network at Carnegie Mellon, should immediately notify the Computer and Network Security Coordinator or email@example.com.
+Any user who suspects a violation of the university’s computer use policies, or who has knowledge of potential vulnerabilities or security loopholes in a system or network at Carnegie Mellon, should immediately notify the Information Security Office at email@example.com.

 Maintain the Security and Confidentiality of your Account

 Users assume personal responsibility for the use made of their computer accounts.
 This responsibility begins with selecting a secure password, and involves maintaining the confidentiality of that password and changing the password regularly in order to assure the continued security of your account.
 For guidance in selecting a secure password, see Managing Your Andrew Password.
-If you believe that someone has made unauthorized use of your account, you should change your password immediately and report the incident to the Computer and Network Security Coordinator or firstname.lastname@example.org.
+If you believe that someone has made unauthorized use of your account, you should change your password immediately and report the incident to the Information Security Office at firstname.lastname@example.org.

 Respect for Others’ Property and Privacy Rights

 Any communications that would be improper or illegal on any other medium are equally so on the computer: libelous material, obscene messages, harassment, forgery, threats, etc. However, this is not intended to restrict the free expression of ideas.
-Communication conducted in accordance with the university policy on Free Speech and Assembly and Controversial Speakers and with the statement on Academic Freedom and Responsibility enunciated in the Appointment and Tenure Policy of Carnegie Mellon University will not be considered a violation of this policy.
+Communication conducted in accordance with the university policy on Freedom of Expression and with the statement on Academic Freedom and Responsibility enunciated in the Appointment and Tenure Policy of Carnegie Mellon University will not be considered a violation of this policy.
 For further guidelines, see also the university policy on Separation of Individual’s and Institution’s Interests.

 Where a resource such as memory, CPU time or access to network resources belongs to the whole community collectively, it must be shared.